bids-standard/bids-matlab/CONTRIBUTING.md

 you may be asked to provide tests to describe the new expected behavior of the code.

-A member of the BIDS-matlab team will review your changes to confirm that they can be merged into the main codebase.
+A member of the BIDS-MATLAB team will review your changes to confirm that they can be merged into the main codebase.

 A [review](https://help.github.com/articles/about-pull-request-reviews/) will